Community Brain Injury Program

 Provided by BC Centre For Ability (BCCFA)

-Provides support services for children and youth with a brain injury.
+Provides short term, home and community-based rehabilitation in BC for children and youth with an acquired brain injury.

-• Are diagnosed with an Acquired Brain Injury post-birth from a one-time illness or injury, such as a traumatic brain injury, brain tumours, infections, stroke/AVM, and other causes
+• Are diagnosed with an acquired brain injury post-birth from a one-time illness or injury, such as a traumatic brain injury, brain tumor, infection, stroke/AVM, and other causes

 • Are not receiving funding through third party sources, including ICBC, Crime Victim Assistance, Private Insurance or lawsuit

-Referrals can be made by parents, community or medical professionals and faxed into the program.
+Referrals can be made by parents, community or medical professionals.
 They must be accompanied by medical documentation.
+Please use the Children & Youth Services Referral online form.

 Cost: No cost